-- Do you have Neurotoxic or general health problems such as headaches, drowzyness and mental fatigue, reduced capacity to concentrate, dizziness, intoxication, nausea and vomiting, and tiredness?
+- Do you have Neurotoxic or general health problems such as headaches, drowzyness and mental fatigue, reduced capacity to concentrate, dizziness, intoxication, nausea and vomiting or tiredness?

-- Do you have skin irritation, including pain, reddening to the skin, or itching sensations to dry skin?
+- Do you have skin irritation, including pain, reddening to the skin, itching sensations or dry skin?

 - Do you have any non-specific hypersensitivity reactions, including running nose or eyes, asthma-like symptoms among non-asthmatics?

 - Do you have upper respiratory/mucus membrane symptoms?